❄️ Design Patterns – Background Tasks, how to improve the user experience?

 Solutions

-UX KPIs
+The background task UX KPIs

 1. Be sure that the user is aware that the task is heavy and the system needs time to execute it;

-2. Be sure that all the flow is clear for the user in terms of actions, messages and triggers;
+2. Be sure that the flow is clear for the user in terms of actions, messages and triggers;

 Lo-Fi Mockups